 4. Unused electronics – 2 digital boxes and a small TV in my garage, ridiculous!
 I gave to family members but you could sell on ebay or give to charity.
 British Heart Foundation accept electrical items for their electrical shops.

 5. Bags of clothes/shoes – do you need them? do you like them? do they fit?
 Sort bags for charity and place in your hallway or car boot so you will drop off.

 6. DVD’s, LP’s and CD’s – do you stream and download your music already?
 Why not sell old items on Music Magpie its free and simple to use.

 7. Old furniture – will you ever re-upholster grandmas chair?
 Do it or lose it!

 8. Car stuff – half empty de-icer cans and mouldy chamois leathers, bin.

 9. Old sports equipment –I found a girls bike helmet size 5 years, my daughter is now 15!
 I reused by handing down to my neighbours daughter.

 10. Christmas decoration boxes – you didn’t use any of these decorations for the last 2 years so will you next year?
 Maybe pass on to a local charity, school or community centre to use for Christmas events.

-If sorting your garage or shed fills you with dread, professional organisers in your locality can help give you support and structure – please don’t hesitate to get in touch.
+If sorting your garage or shed fills you with dread, professional organisers in your locality can help.